Production Pottery Policy

 At our club our basic definition of production is “Using clay or slip to making multiples, with the intention of selling online, at an art gallery, via wholesale, at an art festival, or through any other retail outlet.”

-Why isn’t production allowed at the studio?
+Why isn’t production allowed during club sessions?

 Production pottery requires that an individual, takes on a business like mentality when producing work.
 Timing is critical, more space is needed and materials, and kiln utilization increases dramatically.